PrimiDev/fufubelly.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to my website!

-You can use the [editor on GitHub](https://github.com/PrimiDev/fufubelly.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This website is where I will be accepting commissions and my past work.
+Feel free to contact me any time via my discord @fufubelly#0871 and on my twitter @fufubelly.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown